-Getting you the right drug at the right dose at the right time is the goal of pharmacogenomics, which involves studying how your specific DNA sequence influences your response to medications.
+Getting each patient the right drug at the right dose at the right time is the goal of pharmacogenomics, which involves studying how people's specific DNA sequences influence their responses to medications.

-Pharmacogenomics can help us answer a broad range of questions, such as:
+Pharmacogenomics can help answer a broad range of questions, such as:

 - Why does standard chemotherapy eradicate breast cancer in some women but work less effectively in other women?

-- Can we find new treatment options for men with advanced prostate cancer that has resisted all previous therapies?
+- What are new treatment options for men with advanced prostate cancer that has resisted all previous therapies?

 - What is the right blood thinner drug for patients who get a stent for their coronary artery disease?